JeffreyBenjaminBrown/vivid/README.md

 * Evaluate `:. sketches/2/3`.
 * Press "hush" to stop the music.
 * Load another sketch with `:. sketches/something/else`.
 * Turn it off with `off`.
-(This will leave SC running, so you can another dispatch object by running `:s init.hs` again without restarting SC.)
+(This will leave SC running, so you can start another dispatcher by running `:s init.hs` again without restarting SC.)

 # The rest of this README is really old, and pertains only to `mtv-lang`